Key takeaways

 - If the company is profitable, you share in the profits as the stock value rises

-- If the company returns some of its profit to shareholders, also known as dividends, you’ll receive a pay out
+- If the company returns some of its profit to shareholders, also known as dividend payments, you’ll receive a pay out as a percentage of your ownership stake

 Sadly, you won’t get free pizza.
 But in the last five years the value of Domino’s stock has more than tripled.
 That will buy a lot of pizza.